minio/minio/docs/orchestration/kubernetes/k8s-yaml.md

 kubectl set image deployment/minio-deployment minio=<replace-with-new-minio-image>
 ```

 Kubernetes will restart the deployment to update the image.
-You will get a message as shown below, on successful update:
+You will get a message similar to the one shown below, on successful update:

 ```
 deployment "minio-deployment" image updated